rucinskimaciej/tapsterbot/doc/calibration-workflow.md

 	node calibrate.js -o calibration.json
 ```

-Be sure you have previously filled the JSON capabilities file available in the _capabilities_ folder.
+Be sure you have previously filled the JSON capabilities file available in the _calibration/capabilities_ folder.
+Indeed the _calibrate.js_ script loads the suitable file so as to reach the good device.

 ## I didn't all understand